 Which Skills Fit Your Target Speech Pathologist Career?

 There are other special skills, like knowing another language, that can benefit you in an SLP career.
-Think about the following skills as you consider the SLP setting you want to work in.
+Think about the following skills as you consider the SLP setting where you want to work.

 Interpersonal skills

 Speech pathology is a very social career.
-You’ll have to communicate effectively with your clients and collaborate with other professionals in your work setting, like doctors or teachers.
+You’ll need to communicate effectively with your clients and collaborate with other professionals in your workplace, such as doctors and teachers.

 Consider who you relate to and who you work best with.
-That may influence the type of clients you want to work with and the type of role and work setting you want to have as an SLP.
+That may influence the types of clients you want to work with and the role and work setting you want as an SLP.

 Multilingual skills

 It’s increasingly common to work with clients who don’t speak English as a first language.
-A 2018 report by the Migration Policy Institute found in 2016 in the U.S., about 22% of the population ages 5 and older spoke a language other than English at home.
+U.S. Census Bureau data show that about 22% of people ages 5 and older in the United States spoke a language other than English at home, published June 2025.

 Knowing another language can help you connect with more clients and provide more effective treatment.
-It may also open more doors to bilingual speech pathologist jobs in certain environments, such as a bilingual private practice or in specializing in working with non-English speakers in certain settings like hospitals or schools.
+It may also open more doors to bilingual speech pathologist jobs in certain environments, such as a bilingual private practice or specialization in working with non-English speakers in settings like hospitals or schools.
+ASHA also notes that clinicians may serve multilingual clients and families/care partners and should use appropriate approaches/resources for multilingual service delivery.

 Managerial skills

-If you love to lead and can effectively manage others, opening up your own SLP private practice may be appealing.
-As an SLP private practice owner, you’ll have to inspire and motivate teams, manage interpersonal conflicts among employees and keep SLPs engaged so they provide effective work at your practice.
+If you love leading and can manage others effectively, opening your own SLP private practice may be appealing.
+As an SLP private practice owner, you’ll have to inspire and motivate teams, manage interpersonal conflicts among employees, and keep SLPs engaged so they provide effective work at your practice.

 Research skills

-If you love research, you might be interested in an SLP career as a researcher or instructor who facilitates learning and research.
-SLPs might pursue higher education in the form of a clinical doctorate in speech-language pathology so they can perform research and advance the field of speech pathology.
+If you love research, you might be interested in a career as an SLP researcher or instructor who facilitates learning and research.
+SLPs might pursue higher education through doctoral programs aligned with their goals: ASHA notes that the PhD prepares individuals for careers in research and teaching, while the clinical doctorate in speech-language pathology prepares SLPs for advanced clinical roles.

 Questions to Ask Yourself Before Speech Pathology School

-• What’s the quality of instruction and student outcomes?
+- What’s the quality of instruction and student outcomes?
 Research the credentials of professors to ensure you’d be confident learning from them.
-Ask about student outcomes for employment.
+Ask about student outcomes, such as employment or Praxis pass rates.

-• What alumni and career support does the school offer?
-This can have an impact on your employment after graduation.
+- What alumni and career support does the school offer?
+This can affect your employment after graduation.

 Questions to Ask Yourself About Your Preferred SLP Career Setting

-• Do you crave stability or flexibility?
-That may influence your decision to work for one employer versus being an SLP consultant and working in many settings.
+- Do you crave stability or flexibility?
+That may influence your decision to work for one employer versus to be an SLP consultant and work in many settings.

 What Kind of Speech Therapist Do You Want to Become?

 If you’re interested in working as a speech therapist, you have many pathways to a fulfilling career, with lots of different speech pathologist settings to choose from.
-While schools are a large employer today, there are also ample opportunities in healthcare settings and private practice, plus government and corporate jobs.
+While schools are major employers today, there are also ample opportunities in healthcare settings, private practice, government, and corporate roles.
 As you consider SLP schools, think about the setting you want to work in to find a program that aligns with your career goals.

 Sponsored online speech pathology programs